 Female STI Test Kit

 Discreetly check for a wide range of STIs from your home.
-Collect a few swab samples & a pinprick blood test before sending them to our lab via free post.
+Collect a few swab samples and a pinprick blood test before sending them to our lab via free post.
 We'll provide a detailed results report and tell you what to do next within 72 hours.

 In stock